 - Beginning to envision sharing your life with someone else.

 But what if your emotional state is something different?
 Anger, excessive grief, anxiety, fragility?
-These emotions are deeply inhibiting to healthy relationships.
+These emotions are deeply inhibiting to new relationships.
 Imagine sitting across from a dinner date who is raging about their former spouse or bursting into tears when you ask about their children?
 Could this be you?
 If so, the answer isn’t to hide your emotional state from potential partners, you can’t.
 The answer is to press pause on dating until you are on better emotional footing.
 Don’t be hard on yourself, divorce really sucks and it leaves a mark.
 Time can help, or take a more active approach and work with a therapist.

 Finally, there are no absolutes and emotional recovery is not linear.
 What’s important is developing an awareness of how you are feeling emotionally and giving some thought to how a new relationship could fit into your life.
 Try to have a sense of humor and remember it’s not life or death.
 If you go on a date, feel a bit uncomfortable and realize you are not ready, take a break.